hewison-chris/agora-cl-docs/website/docs/faq.md

 #### I made a correct deposit and my validator status in Agora-cl is still UNKNOWN, what’s going on?

 There are a few possibilities.
 (1) your deposit has not yet been processed by beacon nodes.
-It takes a while for the beacon node to be able to process logs from the eth1 chain by design.
+It takes a while for the Agora node to be able to process logs from the eth1 chain by design.
 If you have already waited a few hours and no luck, there is a chance that (2) your deposit did not verify (that is, you used some other method of creating the deposit than our recommended, standard way on the Agora launchpad), or (3) you never actually sent a deposit to the right contract address

 #### How can I move my validator to a different computer without getting slashed?

 Agora-cl will soon implement the slashing protection [standard format](https://eips.ethereum.org/EIPS/eip-3076), meaning that you can export your slashing protection history and import it easily into another machine running any Agora consensus client, not just Agora-cl!
 In the meantime, however, migrating machines can be a little tricky and we prepared the following set of tips to help keep you safe.

-1. Turn off your beacon node and validator on machine 1, make sure it is not running as a system process.
+1. Turn off your Agora node and validator on machine 1, make sure it is not running as a system process.
 You can check this using the process monitor tools of your OS, or a command line tool such as top or htop and check for anything containing the name “agora-cl” “validator” or “beacon”
 2. Note the location of your wallet directory.
 If you used the default when you started Agora-cl, you can view its path at the top of the output of `validator accounts list`, which varies based on your operating system
 3. Take that entire directory and move it over to your next machine
 4. If you modified your validators’ `— datadir`, also migrate that directory to your next machine
-5. Wait at least a few epochs, sync your beacon node on your second machine, then start your validator client on your second machine
+5. Wait at least a few epochs, sync your Agora node on your second machine, then start your validator client on your second machine
 6. Ensure you never run the same keys again on machine 1 or anywhere else

 #### Can I use testnet validators keys on mainnet?